 Steps by step instructions

-How to make low carb snickerdoodle cookies
+How to make keto snickerdoodle cookies

-STEP 1: First preheat the oven to 350°F. Next in a large bowl combine the dry ingredients (almond flour, powdered sweetener and salt) with a whisk until fully incorporated.
+STEP 1: First, preheat the oven to 350°F. Next, in a large bowl combine the dry ingredients (almond flour, powdered sweetener and salt) with a whisk until fully incorporated.

 STEP 2: Add the wet ingredients (egg whites, cooled melted butter, and vanilla extract.
 Mix with a rubber spatula until fully combined.